vanhoefm/modwifi/README.md

 	echo "ath9k_htc" | sudo tee -a /etc/modules

 Everything is now ready to install our drivers and firmware.
 Just **follow the instructions under section "Installation"**.
-Compilations of the drivers can take a few minutes.
+Compilation of the drivers can take a while.
 Finally we have to prevent raspbian from automatically trying to enable and manage WiFi (this interferes with our attacks).
 First edit `/etc/network/interfaces` and comment out the following two lines:

 	#allow-hotplug wlan0
 	#iface wlan0 inet manual